The Paradox of Wisdom

 Estimated Reading Time: 10 min

-This essay reflects on Nietzsche’s Ecce Homo and the limits of philosophical system-building, arguing that true wisdom lies in recognising the inadequacy of our concepts—whether in language, economics, or metaphysics—and in embracing the humility of our human constraints.
+This essay reflects on Nietzsche’s Ecce Homo and the limits of philosophical system-building, arguing that true wisdom lies in recognising the inadequacy of our concepts—whether in language, economics, or metaphysics—and in embracing humility in our human constraints.

 Full Essay